c0vo/Deus/README.md

 - **RAG analyst chat** — vector search over classified news with shallow/complex routing, with supplemental information pulled in real-time from the internet.
 - **Market intelligence** — sector rotation, IPO tracking, earnings calendar, macro themes, trend scenarios, ≥5% price-swing alerts
 - **Structured LLM output** — response schemas constrain decoding at the API, so a malformed JSON blob can't leak into the UI
 - **Runs on a phone** — Originally built to run on Termux.
-Had a spare phone lying around :)
+Had a spare Galaxy S20 lying around:)

 ## Architecture